Clinical Core Facilities

 Plans are underway to add onsite analytical capabilities to the Biorepository, which will enable efficient facilitation of hypothesis-driven research.
 This will include the installation and maintenance of a Single Molecule Array (Simoa, Quanterix) within the Repository.
 This exciting onsite capability will allow for an ability of collaborators to utilize this method for high sensitivity of brain-injury related proteins.

 Interested in working with Biomarkers Core and Biospecimen Repository?
-Please send inquiries and questions to .
+Please send inquiries and questions to email@example.com.

-Our Informatics Core offers a variety of resources and data support services to our clinical trials, translational research, operational research initiatives, and collaborative studies.
+Our Informatics Core offers a variety of resources and data support services to our clinical trials, translational research, operational research, and collaborative studies.
 These resources and services accommodate all stages of a study’s life cycle and a broad range of data types.

 The Informatics Core manages various platforms for data collection, capture, secure sharing, storage, and analytics.
 These platforms include: